pirate/sites-using-cloudflare/.github/pull_request_template.md

  - do not ask for removal of actually affected websites (any websites using cloudflare reverse proxy)

 ### HOW TO REMOVE YOUR SITE
-1. verify the site is static and contains no user data (I will remove it immediately once I confirm)
+1. Verify the site is static and contains no user or sensitive data (I will remove it immediately once I confirm)

 OR